mumble-voip/mumble-iphoneos/README.markdown

 for MumbleKit.
 (CELT, Speex, Protocol Buffers for Objective C and OpenSSL)

+Then it's time to generate MumbleKit's Xcode project file.
+For this you'll need CMake 2.8.3 (or 2.8.2 with patches, see MumbleKit's README for more information).
+To generate MumbleKit.xcodeproj, do:

+        $ cmake -G Xcode . -DIOS_BUILD=1

 Once this is done, you should be able to open up the Xcode project file for Mumble (Mumble.xcodeproj) in the root of the source tree and hit Cmd-B to build!